Updated on by Hayley Brown

-Next you’ll need to choose an API architectural style, which could be any of the following.
+Next, you’ll need to choose an API architectural style, which could be any of the following.

 Design your API

-Then the design phase of the API to determine how it will look, as well as processes to make the API easy to understand for users.
-Creating a useful name and description is beneficial.
+Then the design phase of the API is to determine how it will look, as well as processes to make the API easy to understand for users.
+Creating a user name and description is beneficial.
 As mentioned by AWS, a hosting service, “users of public APIs are usually developers, so it is important to build APIs that are simple and intuitive for them.”